anaisbetts/SassAndCoffee/README.md

 # SassAndCoffee
-This library adds simple, drop-in support for Sass/SCSS as well as Coffeescript.
+This library adds simple, drop-in support for Sass/SCSS as well as CoffeeScript.
-Javascript and Coffeescript files can also be minified and combined via UglifyJS.
+Javascript and CoffeeScript files can also be minified and combined via UglifyJS.

 ## How to use:
 First, add the desired [package reference(s)](#Packages) via [NuGet].
 You probably want SassAndCoffee.AspNet.